25+ Top Attractions in Florence Italy

 2. Galleria dell’Accademia

 After the Uffizi, the Accademia Gallery is Florence’s most visited museum.
-People flock in to see what is probably the world’s most famous sculpture, Michelangelo’s commanding statue of David.
+People line up to see what is probably the world’s most famous sculpture, Michelangelo’s commanding statue of David.

 Michelangelo’s Prisoners grace the Hall of the Prisoners at the Accademia.
 They are four unfinished male nudes that were originally intended for the Tomb of Pope Julius II.
 You can see Michelangelo’s approach to carving; the figures appear to be emerging from the marble.